ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting performance for {{site.data.keyword.databases-for-mongodb}} 15:53
+# Troubleshooting performance for {{site.data.keyword.databases-for-mongodb}} thu
 {: #troubleshooting-performance}

 Use this guide to help you identify and resolve performance issues in your {{site.data.keyword.databases-for-mongodb}} deployment running on {{site.data.keyword.cloud_notm}} and powered by MongoDB.

-For information about performance tuning, see [Performance](/docs/databases-for-mongodb?topic=databases-for-mongodb-performance&interface=ui).

-If your applications are experiencing slow responses, timeouts, or inconsistent database performance, complete following the steps.
+If your applications are experiencing slow responses, timeouts, or inconsistent database performance, consider the following steps and information.

 ## Symptoms of performance issues